zero-meta/EasyClangComplete/README.md

 sucks completely - **DO** tell me.
 Python is not my main language and I am always willing to learn.

-Some functionality is there only because of the help of the following users:
+Some functionality is there only because of the help of the following users (in no particualr order):

-- @Ventero for fixing `libclang` search on OSX
-- @riazanovskiy for hints on `clang-3.8`
+@Ventero, @riazanovskiy, @rchl.

 ## Tests ##
 I have tried to cover most crucial functionality with unit tests using